Landscapes in Transition: Sustainability in Japan’s Rural North

 To be eligible to participate in field studies, students must have successfully competed a) JAPN/ENVS 280 Landscapes in Transition: Orientation Course and b) at least one additional Landscapes Japan core course.
-Japanese study (for non-Japanese speakers) and completion of additional core and elective courses will increase the likelihood of selection.
 Successful field studies applicants with financial need will be eligible to apply for scholarships to help meet the cost of participation.

-To be eligible for field studies, students must take at least one of the following core courses in addition to the orientation course, admission to which is based on acceptance to the field studies.
+To be eligible for field studies, students are encouraged to take at least one of the following courses in addition to the orientation course, admission to which is based on acceptance to the field studies.

-- GEOL 100, Earth, Exploring a Dynamic Planet, fall or spring.
-1 unit.
+- GEOL 100, Earth, Exploring a Dynamic Planet, 1 unit.
 Instructor: J. Rougvie

-- JAPN/ENVS 280, Totoro Saves the World: Miyazaki, Nature, and the Popular Imagination, fall 2019. .5 unit .
+- JAPN/ENVS 280, Totoro Saves the World: Miyazaki, Nature, and the Popular Imagination, .5 unit.
 Instructors: S. Furukawa and J. Rougvie.